 |Short on cash to meet the more immediate financial goals, what should I do?||Liquidity|

-There are many types of mutual funds with differing objectives to meet investor’s needs.
-In general there are four basic types: equity funds, fixed income funds, balanced funds and money market funds.
+There are many types of mutual funds with different objectives to meet investor’s needs.
+In general, there are four basic types: equity funds, fixed income funds, balanced funds and money market funds.

 Mutual Fund Types

 - Equity funds invest in common stocks of public companies, generally with capital appreciation as an objective.